adobiss/ai-ml-portfolio/Tensorflow Intro/README.md

 # Tensorflow-Intro
-Introduction into Tensorflow in the context of Reinforcement Learning and Linear Regression.
+Introduction to Tensorflow in the context of Reinforcement Learning and Linear Regression.